Actindo-AG/Documentation/DataHub/Operation/04_ManageDashboards.md

 ### Remove a dashlet

-Remove a dashlet from a dashboard if it is not needed for the purposes or was added accidentally to the dashboard.
+Remove a dashlet from a dashboard if it is not needed for the purposes or has been added accidentally to the dashboard.

 #### Prerequisites